 We can learn a lot from our customers to improve our product.
-And, we certainly do here at RFPIO.
-We always focus on the positive, but we also find out where improvements can be made or gaps can be filled from the feedback our customers provide.
+And, we certainly do here at RFPIO—over 90% of customer feedback has been implemented or is in development.

 While the 24 hours review response rule is likely too challenging for product changes, timeliness is what can truly wow the customer.
 Establish ground rules for customer feedback implementation, along with a goal each month for how much feedback you want to implement.
 This is the action piece of your customer engagement strategy, and how you execute will demonstrate your organization’s commitment.

 What happens to your organization when you listen well?